automatecloud/docker-ddc-vagrant/README.md

 ### Environment variables

-The following folders are part of the repository:
+The following folder is part of the repository:

-input - folder with all necessary input configuration files output - folder with output (backup) exchange - folder with exchange information needed between nodes
+input - folder with all necessary input configuration files

+You need to create the following folders by yourself output - folder with output (backup) exchange - folder with exchange information needed between nodes